 My name is George Brooks.
-I am currently pursuing a doctorate in quantitative ecology at Virginia Tech in the United States.
+I am currently a post-doctoral researcher in the Department of Fish and Wildlife Conservation at Virginia Tech in the United States.

 Before moving to America, I studied as an undergraduate at the University of Sheffield in England.
 As an undergraduate, I developed an interest in life-history theory, and completed my main research project modelling the evolutionary consequences of invasive species.
 I stayed on at Sheffield to obtain a master’s degree in phylogenetics under the supervision of Dr. Gavin Thomas.
 My research investigated the macroevolutionary consequences of parity mode in squamate reptiles.
 During breaks in my education, I have worked as an environmental control adviser for Biffa Waste Services Limited, and have collaborated on projects with researchers from Penn State and the University of Groningen.
 Outside of work, my life is dominated by music; I play guitar, piano, and harmonica as much as physically possible.